-While the proposed rezoning is for a site not consistent with this policy in regard to Map A, being outside the greenfield priority areas, it remains a tenable proposition for re-zoning when the NPS-UD 2020 is addressed (Objective 6c) and Policy 8) and the RPS is reviewed to reflect the new urban growth planning drivers of the NPS-UD.
+While the proposed rezoning is for a site not consistent with this policy in regard to Map A (Site outlined red on Map A below), being outside the infrastructure boundary, it remains a tenable proposition for rezoning when the National Policy Statement for Urban Development 2020 is addressed (Objective 6c) and Policy 8) and the RPS is reviewed to reflect the new urban growth planning drivers of the NPS-UD 2020.

-- 7. maintains the character and amenity of rural areas and settlements; - 8. protects people from unacceptable risk from natural hazards and the effects of sea-level rise; - 9. integrates strategic and other infrastructure and services with land use development; - achieves development that does not adversely affect the efficient operation, use, development, appropriate upgrade, and future planning of strategic infrastructure and freight hubs; - 11. optimises use of existing infrastructure; and
+- protects people from unacceptable risk from natural hazards and the effects of sea-level rise; - 9. integrates strategic and other infrastructure and services with land use development; - achieves development that does not adversely affect the efficient operation, use, development, appropriate upgrade, and future planning of strategic infrastructure and freight hubs; - 11. optimises use of existing infrastructure; and - 12.
+N/A

-The environmental effects assessment in the application establish that the proposed development is consistent and will not give rise to any concerns with respect to all the matters listed in 4. to 11.
+The environmental effects assessment included with the plan change application establish that the proposed development is consistent and will not give rise to any concerns with respect to all the matters listed in 4. to 11.